 Grandparents mustn’t feel left out at Christmas and this article takes a look at a selection of Christmas-themed activities older people can enjoy at home with grandkids and other family members.
-All of these activities are simple and are accessible so older people with mobility problems that need aids like walk in showers can still try these with grandchildren.
+All of these activities are simple and are accessible so older people with mobility problems that need aids like walk in showers and baths can still try these with grandchildren.

 What are the best Christmas activities to enjoy with grandchildren?

 Cooking Christmas treats

 One great activity you can try with your grandchildren in the festive period is cooking as spending time in the kitchen is fun for both of you.
 It also gives your grandchildren a love of cooking.

 Many people understandably might shy away from letting children loose in the kitchen as it can get very messy but baking and cooking is a great bonding experience.